 I have not learned how to plate this as elegantly as the clever rat, but it tastes delicious and is a wonderful way to accommodate late summer’s bounty.
-Freeze some for winter use.
+I used the veggies I found at the farm stand*, including peppers in lots of different colors.

-The recipe is adapted from Sarah Leah Chase’s Nantucket Open-House Cookbook.
+This recipe is adapted from Sarah Leah Chase’s Nantucket Open-House Cookbook

 ½ c olive oil